 I am an integrative practitioner, drawing on a variety of therapeutic approaches, which enables me to effectively meet the individual needs of the clients I work with.
-I am experienced in working with a wide range of issues, and have a specialist interest in eating disorders and all forms of addiction, including substance abuse as well as process addictions such as gambling, pornography, sex, work, gaming etc.
+I am experienced in working with a wide range of issues, and have a specialist interest in eating disorders, including anorexia nervosa, bulimia nervosa & binge eating disorder, and all forms of addiction, including substance abuse as well as process addictions such as gambling, pornography, sex, work, gaming etc.

-I work with clients, on both a short and long term basis, in a safe and comfortable private practice setting in Weybridge.
+I work with clients, on both a short and long term basis, in safe and comfortable private practice settings in Old Woking and Weybridge.
 If you would like to contact me to discuss how we might work together to resolve any issues you may be facing, please do so, in confidence, and we can arrange an initial meeting and assessment.
 From there, we can discuss how best to proceed.
 Having your issues heard in a non-judgmental environment is often vital for initiating the process of change.

 Tel: 07470 357158

 - Post Graduate Diploma with Distinction, Addiction Psychology and Counselling (London South Bank University, 2014)

 - Master Practitioner training course in Eating Disorders (National Centre for Eating Disorders, 2017)

 - Maudsley Model of Anorexia Nervosa Treatment for Adults (MANTRA) core workshop (Priory Group, 2018)

 - Cognitive Remediation Therapy for Anorexia Nervosa (Kings College London, 2019)